Local Gaussian cross-spectrum analysis

-This section will show how the \Co-, \Quad- and \Phase-plots can be used as an exploratory tool on some financial data, and then it will be seen how this approach can be used to get a visual impression of the quality of a multivariate GARCH-type model fitted to these~data.
+This section will show how the \Co-, \Quad- and \Phase-plots can be used as an exploratory tool on a financial data set, and then it will be seen how this approach also can be used to get a visual impression of the quality of a multivariate GARCH-type model fitted to these~data.

 The multivariate time series sample to be considered in this section will be a bivariate subset of the (log-returns of the) tetravariate \EuStockMarkets-sample from the \texttt{datasets}-package of \Rref{R}, \citet{R_manual}.
 This data-set has been selected since it has a length that should be large enough to justify the assumption that the observed features in the \Co-, \Quad- and \Phase-plots are not solely there due to small sample variation.